Composr Tutorial: Discussion forums

 Weighting poll results with points

-A site-wide setting can be enabled to allow poll results to be weighted according to the number of life-time points each voter had at the time of voting.
+A site-wide setting can be enabled to allow poll results to be weighted according to the number of rank points each voter had at the time of voting.
 These settings are located in the Admin Zone > Setup > Configuration > Forum options > Point-weighting for topic polls.

 When the site-wide setting is enabled, individual polls can then have point-weighting enabled or disabled (they will be disabled by default).